Syleron/pulseha/README.md

 PulseHA is an active-passive cluster communications manager (CCM) daemon written in GO that provides a means of communication and membership monitoring within a network cluster.
 By utilising Remote Procedure Calls (RPC) using Google's GRPC, PulseHA provides a reliable method of communication to ensure network high availability.

 ## Why
-There are other production tested and more feature rich solutions, however, PulseHA attempts to solve high availability with a more simple approach but allowing for more functionality with the use of custom plugins.
+PulseHA attempts to solve high availability with a more simple approach but without restricting functionality with the use of additional custom plugins.

 ## Features
 - Remote procedual calls via GRPC